Wastewater Surcharge Program

 How can I reduce my surcharge bill?

-Business wastewater discharge that exceeds limits for treatable parameters listed in Wastewater Bylaw 14M2012 Schedule C is considered extra strength wastewater.
+Wastewater discharge that exceeds the wastewater limits for three treatable parameters (see table below) set in the Wastewater Bylaw 14M2012 are considered extra strength.

 Do I qualify for the Effluent Metering Program?

-The effluent metering program is for business customers who return less than 80% of their incoming water to the wastewater system and use an average of 4000m3 of water per month.
+The Effluent Metering Program is for business customers who return less than 80% of their incoming water to the wastewater system and use an average of 4000m3 of water per month.
 Some wastewater surcharge customers may qualify for participation in this program, however flow data from the business must be provided for review prior to an application being submitted.
 Participation in this program will provide a partial exemption from the wastewater utility charges under Subsection 40 of the Wastewater Bylaw 14M 2012.
-Visit Effluent Metering Program for additional details.
+Additional details of the program and its requirements are outlined here.

 How is surcharge calculated if I am on the Effluent Metering Program?